 - Hours: n/a

 The fourth casino location in Arkansas is still not open.
 The River Valley Casino continues to be under construction, with little information available about the property or the amenities that it will feature.
 However, the property (wherever it is) is to be owned and operated by Gulfside Casino Partners, which also owns two casinos in Mississippi.
-Gulfside has had a relationship with William Hill since August 2018, and despite William Hill’s ongoing absorption into Caesars, it’s a good bet that some form of that infrastructure will assist Gulfside in Arkansas, too.
+Gulfside has had a relationship with William Hill since August 2018, but now that William Hill is part of Caesars, it’s a good bet that some form of that infrastructure will assist Gulfside in Arkansas, too.

 What sports can I bet on in Arkansas?